Variational Inference with Mixtures of Isotropic Gaussians: Algorithms for VI on MIG

 \subsection{Entropic mirror descent (MD) update}

 In this section we provide an alternative way to optimize the variances of the mixture, based on mirror descent ideas introduced in \Cref{sec:md_background}.
-In particular, generalizing to $N$ components what we have done for Eq~(\ref{eq:md_ig_update}), and by analogy with the scheme Eq~(\ref{eq:ibw_mixture}), we consider:
+In particular, generalizing to $N$ components what we have done for Eq~(\ref{eq:md_ig_update}), and by analogy with the scheme Eq~(\ref{eq:ibw_mixture}), we consider the following scheme:

 Then, at step $k\ge 0$, the udpate on the variances takes the form:

 while the update on the means remains Eq~(\ref{eq:m_update}), see \Cref{sec:emd_ig_updates} for the detailed computations.